-The largest computer manufacturer in the world, Lenovo has made its biggest mistake in history by pre-installing hidden SuperFish software in consumers’ computer.
-The computer giant is being criticized for selling laptops, pre-installed with this invasive marketing software that opens up a door hackers and cyber crook.
+The largest computer manufacturer in the world, Lenovo has made its biggest mistake in history by pre-installing hidden SuperFish software in consumers’ computers.
+The computer giant is being criticized for selling laptops pre-installed with this invasive marketing software that opens up the door to hackers and cyber crooks.

-Some users in late May found the issue when using a new Lenovo laptop that, an automatically downloaded Lenovo updater installed covertly in their computers overwriting a system files on every boot.
-Lenovo PCs running on windows 7 and 8 has BIOS firmware that automatically downloads and installs Lenovo’s update s/w on boot – any attempt by the users to remove it from computer has become futile.
+Some users in late May found the issue when using a new Lenovo laptop: an automatically downloaded Lenovo updater installed covertly in their computers, overwriting a system file on every boot.
+Lenovo PCs running on Windows 7 and 8 have BIOS firmware that automatically downloads and installs Lenovo’s update s/w on boot – any attempt by the users to remove it from the computer has become futile.

-Also the virus scanner doesn’t pickup adware on m/c’s.
-Thanks to Roel Schouwenberg, an independent security researcher who brought into attention of Lenovo’s massive vulnerability s/w and discovered possible ways the program could be exploited.
+Also, the virus scanner doesn’t pick up adware on m/c’s.
+Thanks to Roel Schouwenberg, an independent security researcher who brought to the attention of Lenovo’s massive vulnerability s/w and discovered possible ways the program could be exploited.

-The vulnerability was linked to the way Lenovo utilized a Microsoft Win mechanism in a feature found in its BIOS firmware called Lenovo Service Engine (LSE) that was installed in some customers’s personal computer.
-As a result of this finding, Microsoft recently released updates and a guideline that strongly recommends customers update their systems with BIOS firmware which disables or removes this feature and LSE functionality is now removed from newly manufactured systems.
+The vulnerability was linked to the way Lenovo utilized a Microsoft Win mechanism in a feature found in its BIOS firmware called Lenovo Service Engine (LSE) that was installed in some customers’ personal computers.
+As a result of this finding, Microsoft recently released updates and a guideline that strongly recommends customers update their systems with BIOS firmware which disables or removes this feature, and LSE functionality is now removed from newly manufactured systems.

-Lenovo a statement briefed that it has stopped shipping the adware last month and consumers need not worry about the thing compromising their security.
+Lenovo, a statement briefed that it stopped shipping the adware last month and consumers need not worry about the thing compromising their security.